 It's also important to provide plenty of water for your dog when exercising, especially in hot weather.
 Signs of dehydration in your dog include excessive panting, weakness, confusion, and collapse.

 If you have an older dog, it's important to do lighter exercises with them.
 Older dogs are more prone to injuries, so you don't want to put too much strain on their bodies.
-Try things like walks, light jogs, or swimming.
+Try things like walks, light jogs, or swimming are usualy enough.

 Exercising with your Goldendoodle is a great way to improve their physical and mental health.
-It's also a great bonding experience for the two of you.
+It's also a great bonding experience for you and Your Pup.
 By getting out there and being active together, you'll be able to create lasting memories while keeping fit.
 The above list consists of just a few of the many ways you can exercise with your Goldendoodle.
 By getting creative, you can find activities that you and your furry friend will enjoy.
 No matter what activity you choose, be sure to have fun while spending time with your dog.
 Also, be keen on their needs and always put their safety first.